The

 File: A sample of audio from the 66km

-the file, various modes of the comb filter were selected -
+the comb filter were selected - starting out in "bypass"

-starting out in "bypass" mode with no filtering.
+mode with no filtering.
+Again, the original source

-original source material was via "microphone plus speaker"
+material was via "microphone plus speaker" coupling.

 (1:08, MP3 format, 1040kB)